dinhduynhat/OGARio-KITTY-mod/README.md

 ### Features
 KITTY mod is OGARio with more awesome features:
 * all OGARio features
-* search by player name or clan
+* search leaderboards by player name or clan tag
-* search full leaderboard (just copy-paste your friends leaderboard to join them)
+* search leaderboard by copy-pasting your friend's leaderboard list
 * copy leaderboard button
+* change server button
 * more features soon...

 ### Installation